TheAcharya/MarkerData-Website/docs/About Databases/airtable-token.md

 Your browser does not support the video tag.
 </video>
 ===

-!!!info Info
-Please take note that your Notion v2 Token may expire after some period of time.
-You would have to obtain it again.
-!!!

 !!!warning Warning
 Do not share your Notion v2 Token with anyone.